nan-guo/Symfony-Multisite-Bundle/README.md

 ======================

 The repository contains the Symfony multisite bundle for Symfony 3.
-This bundle allows you to manage multisite in symfony application, each site can have its own database connection or use the same database.
+This bundle allows you to manage multisite in symfony application.

+- Each site can have its own database connection or use the same database.
+- Each site can have diffirent locales
+- Each site can have its own app folder and public folder
+- Each site can have its own robots.txt

+## Structure public folder

+Each sites first looks for assets in its own folder

+For example (demo_2):

+The site demo_2 will first look for the image chat.png in

+/web/public/demo_2/imgs/chat.png

+if this image does not exist, the file /web/imgs/chat.png will be used

+## Structure robots.txt

+Each site can have its own robots.txt in the folder :

+/robots/hostname.txt

+if hostname.txt does not exist, the file /web/robots.txt will be used.

 ## Installation